-Employee engagement has become an increasingly popular topic among HR and C-level leaders.
+In today's competitive marketplace, employee engagement has become a crucial driver of business success.
+It's an increasingly popular topic among HR and C-level leaders.

 What is employee engagement?

-Employee engagement is the connection an employee feels with their place of work.
-It can be measured in a variety of ways.
+Employee engagement is the connection employees feel with their place of work.
+High levels of engagement will boost talent retention, promote loyalty and enhance business performance.
 Ultimately, it’s about translating perceptions into numbers, numbers into insights, and insights into actionable intelligence.

-When employees are engaged at each of these levels, you will have a more engaged and successful organization.
-This model measures engagement outcomes and engagement drivers associated with each of these levels.
+When employees are engaged at each level, the organization will have a more dynamic and successful workflow.
+For instance, an example of an employee engagement model would include measuring the outcome and engagement drivers associated with each of these levels.

-Engagement outcomes help reveal the current state of engagement:
+Engagement outcome helps in revealing the current state of engagement:

 I find my work engaging.